 What have I found that comes out of this morning routine?

 I am more present.
-After my son starts to stir, (he actually needs 30 minutes minimum to wake up slow,) I wrap up what I am doing and start on breakfast.
+After the kids wake up, I wrap up what I am doing and start on breakfast.
 After breakfast, we are able to get up and moving, walking the dog, out the door to the chiropractor etc.

 I am able to get on the floor with him and play, because my mind is not on the basket of laundry that needs to be folded or the dishes that need to be washed.